 Hey, guess what?
 YET ANOTHER ADD-ON.
 This makes 5, and this one’s actually a double.
 Aren’t you folks lucky that you’re getting so much more content that I’m pretty sure nobody reads?
-(Update: Okay, so, last month I had like 500 readers.
-Awesome).
+(Update: Okay, so, I do have readers now.
+And they’re all smart and attractive.).
 While one of these, “Holly Jolly Secrets,” did air before I wrote the original list, despite its merit, it didn’t become one of the best episodes ever until its emotional set-up was finally, truly, cashed in on by “I Remember You.”
 Since this is an add-on, I’m going to just go ahead and pair them.
 It’s my list, I do what I want.

 Adventure Time started as the single most generic fantasy show ever.
 It takes place in the enchanted land of Ooo, which is populated largely by princesses, magic creatures, and

 whatever random thing can have a face drawn on it.
 However, it also is one of the best examples ever of the term “Cerebus Syndrome.”
 Cerebus Syndrome is named after a comic called Cerebus the Aardvark which started off as light and fun stories of a mischievous aardvark, then eventually revealed that all of the light and fun stuff had actually had huge consequences resulting in literal genocide, and ends with the main character being dragged off to what appears to be Hell.
 Basically, it’s when something moves from “kids’ show” to “adult,” or, if you’re from my generation, it moves from “90s Don Bluth” to “80s Acid-tripping Don Bluth.”
 The whole process of tone shift starts when it’s revealed that Ooo is not a different world, it’s actually Earth after the “Great Mushroom War,” which is revealed to be the nuclear war that blew a visible chunk out of the world and poisoned everything.
 Again, kids’ show.